Daily guide for projects#

 1h break

-• (30-60min) Try to schedule a meeting with your mentor to be on this day or next day.
-Show them your abstract.
+(30-60min) Meet with your Project TA, show them your abstract.
 Try to get explicit feedback and edit the abstract together in a google doc.

 Back in your group